 The tomato is actually a fruit even though most people think of it as a vegetable.
 At one time, people thought it was poisonous to eat and they were only grown for decoration.
-They were originally referred to as "love apples".
-There are literally hundreds of varieties to choose from for your home garden and all of them have different size, color, shape, season of maturity, disease resistance and taste.
+They were referred to as "love apples" then.
+There are literally hundreds of varieties to choose from for your home garden and all of them have different size, color, shape, season of maturity, disease resistance, and taste.

 Tomatoes can be either determinate or indeterminate.
 Determinate means that they develop a flower cluster at the terminal growing point.
 The plant will stop growing at this height.
 Indeterminate plants do not form this flower cluster and will continue to grow taller indefinitely.
 Indeterminate tomatoes also produce very flavorful fruit, but are usually late to mature.
 Most of the older varieties of tomatoes are indeterminate.
 Determinate vines are easier to control but they also have ripe fruit for a shorter time period than indeterminate plants.

 Tomatoes do not tolerate freezing temperatures, so it is best to plant them once the weather is warm.
-For adequate harvest room, you will need to space your plants apart.
+You will need to space your plants apart.
 The spacing for each variety is different, however.
-For dwarf plants, they will need to be twelve inches apart in the row.
-Staked plants will need to be 15 to 24 inches apart.
-Some indeterminate varieties even need four feet of space between them in the rows and five to six feet in between rows.
+For dwarf plants, they will need to be twelve inches apart, staked plants should be 15 to 24 inches apart.
+Some indeterminate varieties even need four feet of space between them in the rows and five to six feet between each row.

 When you plant your tomato plants, you should fertilize them right away.
-You can also cultivate shallowly or hoe to keep the weeds down without doing damage to the roots.
-Mulching is highly recommended, especially if you want to have your plant for the full season harvest.
-Organic materials or black plastic is okay to use for mulching.
-However, don't put down organic materials until the soil has warmed up all the way.
-If you put it down too early, the plant will not grow very well.
+Mulching is highly recommended, especially if you want to have your plants for the full season harvest.
+Organic materials or black plastic is okay to use for mulching but don't put down organic materials until the soil has warmed.
+If you put it down too early, the plant will not grow as well.